MicrosoftDocs/azure-docs/articles/azure-resource-manager/deployment-manager-tutorial-health-check.md

 ## Deploy the rollout with the unhealthy status

-To simplify the tutorial, the revised rollout template is shared at:
+To simplify the tutorial, the revised rollout template is shared at the following location so that you don't need to prepare your own copy:

 * Topology template: https://armtutorials.blob.core.windows.net/admtutorial/ADMTemplatesHC/CreateADMRollout.json
 * Artifacts store: https://armtutorials.blob.core.windows.net/admtutorial/ArtifactStore

-If you want to use your own, see [Tutorial: Use Azure Deployment Manager with Resource Manager templates](./deployment-manager-tutorial.md).
+If you want to use your own, follow the instructions in [Tutorial: Use Azure Deployment Manager with Resource Manager templates](./deployment-manager-tutorial.md).

 Use the unhealthy status URL you created in [Create a health check service simulator](#create-a-health-check-service-simulator).
 For **managedIdentityID**, see [Create the user-assigned managed identity](./deployment-manager-tutorial.md#create-the-user-assigned-managed-identity).